 Central to this trail is the IP address, a unique identifier assigned to each device connected to the Internet.
 While the IP address is essential for internet communication, it also poses significant risks to online privacy.

 Proxies have emerged as a key tool in the quest to protect privacy by masking IP addresses and offering a layer of anonymity.
+Azure migration services can play a critical role in modernizing online privacy infrastructure by securely moving sensitive data and operations to the cloud, ensuring robust protection and scalability for proxy and IP management solutions.

 This chapter explores the relationship between proxies, IP addresses, and online privacy and how these elements interact to safeguard—or compromise—our personal information in the digital world.